josh-reeves/practical_arm_assembly/README.md

 ## Practical ARM Assembly
-A collection of source files, binaries and notes created by following Laurie Wired's [Practical ARM Assembly Tutorial](https://www.youtube.com/playlist?list=PLn_It163He32Ujm-l_czgEBhbJjOUgFhg) series.
+A collection of ARM Assembly source files, binaries and notes intended to serve as an introduction to ARM Assembly.

 For more information, please refer to the [documentation](https://josh-reeves.github.io/practical_arm_assembly/).

-**NOTE:** All included source code, notes, examples, concepts and other potential intellectual property should be attributed to their original authors.